euroblaze/CalendarIntegration/spec.md

 ### 3.1 Default View

-The default view for the integrated calendar app will be the month view.
+- The default view for the integrated calendar app will be the month view.
+- changes made to an event on the Calender App are reflected on respective module/model (ex.
+Warehouse scheduled dates).

 ### 3.2 Optional Views